vhball/poeai/README.txt

-BOT PLAN (in rough priority order):
+AI PLAN (in rough priority order):
 - create a mouse script that does smooth arcs instead of teleports
 - accept numpad/joystick input for general direction.
 When pressed, moves that direction except when stopping to attack/etc.